-5. If additional oil is needed, refer to Specifications for proper crankcase lubricant.
+5. If additional oil is needed, refer to Specifications on page 3 for proper crankcase lubricant.
 Fill up to, but not above, the "F" mark on the dipstick.

 IMPORTANT: DO NOT overfill the crankcase (oil above "F" mark) as this CAN result in engine overheating, loss of power, and possible engine damage.